01 of 12

 Instructions for Self-Adhesive Patches

-- Transfer your pattern onto any fabric that you like stitching on.
+Transfer your pattern to any fabric that you like stitching on.
 Placing the design on the bias of the fabric prevents excess fraying later.

 09 of 12